liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/02-developing-your-first-portlet.markdown

 $$$

-The following method implements adding a guestbook entry to a Configuration category called `guestbook-entries`:

-Create a Java interface that will represent the configuration, with one method per existing preference.
+Create a Java interface that will represent the configuration, which will define all of your configuration fields using the @Meta.OCD annotation.

 	@ExtendedObjectClassDefinition(
 	    category = "guestbook-entries",